nourbenamor2001/Wud/README.md

 # Wud
-Wud (ود) is a mobile application designed for individuals or associations looking to contribute to their communities with their ressources, skills and projects.
-It is also designed for community members looking for help, which they can request from associations.
+Wud (ود) is a mobile application developed for individuals or associations seeking to make meaningful contributions to their communities by offering their resources, skills, and project ideas.
+Additionally, it serves as a platform for community members in need of assistance, enabling them to request support from associations.

 **Challenges :**
 In Tunisia, we're facing significant challenges on our path to development.
 The economic crisis [1] that followed the revolution has left our infrastructure, notably healthcare, struggling with the exodus of medical professionals due to political instability and worsening conditions [2].
 Pollution levels are escalating, worsening environmental damage due to inadequate waste management [3].
 Early education enrollment remains low, which could have serious long-term effects on our society and economy.[4]
 And to top it off, unemployment rates are high, especially among college graduates, showing deeper problems in our job market.
 [5].